melissabreynolds/personalsite/index.md

 material texts.
 In her research and teaching, she is particularly interested in tracing how elite or learned cultures of medical and scientific knowledge are conveyed to ‘ordinary’ people through non-elite media, and in turn, how access to this knowledge brought about cultural change.

-She is Assistant Professor of early modern European history at Texas Christian University.
+Reynolds is Assistant Professor of early modern European history at Texas Christian University.
 Previously, she was a Mellon postdoctoral fellow in the Wolf Humanities Center and a Lecturer in History and Sociology of Science at the University of Pennsylvania, and the Perkins-Cotsen Postdoctoral Fellow in the Society of Fellows in the Liberal Arts and a Lecturer in History at Princeton University.
 She received her Ph.D. in History from Rutgers University, and a BA and MA from the University of Alabama. ![Headshot](/images/headshot.jpg){: width="200px" .right-image}